appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 A Vesper PASSporT introduces a mechanism for the verification of provable claims based on third party validation and vetting of authorized or provable information that the verifier can have greater trust because through the vesper PASSporT and associated claims there is a signed explicit relationship with two important concepts in the vesper framework:

 * the Claim Agent that is known to be a valid participant in the vesper framework and has a type association with the claims being made
 * the transparency receipt created by the Notary Agent representing the time and claim assertion event recorded

 The Vesper PASSporT is a PASSporT as defined in {{RFC8225}} which is a JSON Web Token {{RFC7519}} and upon creation should include the standard PASSporT claims including the “orig” and “dest” and “iat” claims required for replay attack protection.
 It MUST include a PASSporT type, “ppt”, with the value of the string “vesper” in the protected header of the PASSporT.
 A Vesper PASSporT, as can any PASSporT, can contain any claims that a relying party verification service might understand, but the intention of the Vesper framework is that a Vesper PASSporT contain one or more “vesper” claim objects, defined in the “Vesper Claims” section.

-## Compact Form Not Supported
+## Compact Form and Other Representations of Vesper Information

-The use of the compact form of PASSporT is not specified for a “vesper” PASSporT primarily because when using the {{RFC8224}} defined identity header field as the transport of a “vesper” PASSporT there will not be any corresponding vesper information or claims provided in plain text or unprotected, nor should there be.
+The use of the compact form of PASSporT is not specified for a “vesper” PASSporT primarily because generally or specifically when using the {{RFC8224}} defined identity header field as the transport of a “vesper” PASSporT there MUST NOT be any corresponding vesper information or claims provided that are unprotected or not signed to validate it's issuer in SIP {{RFC3261}} or SIP header fields, nor should there be due to the trusted intent of "vesper" claims or "vesper" PASSporTs.
+"Vesper" claims and PASSporTs are intended to only be used with the identity header field defined in {{RFC8224}}.
+Other uses may be considered but MUST consider the use of digital signatures to tie responsible parties and issuers to vesper related information.

 # Vesper Claims